-Pictured above is a diagrammatic representation of android application fundamental which explores android components and other fundamentals by Romain Chiappinelli.
+Pictured above is a diagrammatic representation of Android application fundamental which explores Android components and other fundamentals by Romain Chiappinelli.

 There are four major building blocks of Android, let’s understand them.

 If an application manages data and needs to expose that data to other applications, we use Content Providers.
 It allows applications to store and share data.
-If an application needs to access data from another application this can done through Content Provider of that application.
+If an application needs to access data from another application this can be done through Content Provider of that application.
 The access might read or write or both operations.
-Similarly, content provider provides data to the same containing application as well.
+Similarly, the content provider provides data to the same containing application as well.
 Thus, we can say content provider is a database style component that handles inter-process communication between applications.
 Example: messaging app, explores our contacts through contacts application.